sourcegraph/handbook/content/marketing/index.md

 ### Inquiry

 An inquiry is a person who has requested information from Sourcegraph for the first time and has provided Sourcegraph with at least an email address.
 This may be online via a web form, or in person, for example, at a conference.
-Someone may become an inquiry and a [MQL](#mql) at the same time, or may take years between converting from an inquiry to a [MQL](#mql).
+Someone may become an inquiry and a [MQL](#mql) at the same time, or may take months between converting from an inquiry to a [MQL](#mql).

+### Interesting inquiry
+Any inquiry that works for a company with > $10M in revenue, or specifies that there are 200+ software engineers at their company will be highlighted as 'interesting'.

 ### MQL